 It tells the story of an office clerk who is sent with an important message to give to the Queen of Ice.
 No Thing is a minimalistic, surreal action game set in a totalitarian regime of the future… that future being 1994.
 It apparently provides radical gameplay that is migraine-inducing, with a weird storyline, retro surrealistic full 3D graphics, full voiceover and speech synthesis, chiptune sounds and simple controls whilst being easy to play but hard to master.

 Now that’s the off the box info out of the way, what we really get is a super stylised monochromatic trippy 3D remake of the old mobile game Snake.
-There is a strange story but for me it’s just not needed, I’m happy to progress though the levels or try the endless mode.
+There is a strange story but for me, it’s just not needed, I’m happy to progress through the levels or try the endless mode.
 It throws you straight into the action, simply giving a brief overview of the controls via a synthesised voiceover as you slowly start your journey through the sideless maze.